-The City previously built several park facilities on land formerly identified as Clover Street, an unimproved right-of-way, which lay in between the WSSC former parking lot and the main body of the park.
+The City of Hyattsville previously built several park facilities on land formerly identified as Clover Street, an unimproved right-of-way, which lay in between the WSSC former parking lot and the main body of Driskell Park.
 The portion of Clover Street which abutted the parking lot has been vacated, and its land incorporated into the subject property.
 This has put the park facilities previously within the right-of-way within the subject property instead, specifically on proposed Parcel B2.
 The park facilities affected by the vacation include the pavement of the entrance road, an associated decorative stone wall, two playgrounds, and a path between the playgrounds.
-While the facilities are noted to remain on the PPS, because they are now on private property, provision should be made to ensure members of the public continue to have access to the facilities.
+The PPS does not specify whether these facilities are to be removed or to remain.
+However, if they are to remain on the now-private property, provisions will have to be made to ensure members of the public continue to have access to the facilities.